MinchinWeb/openttd-minchinweb/ReadMe.txt

 		in way), it will try again this many times

 -- Version History ------------------------------------------------------------
-Version 5.1
+Version 6 [2011-04-28]
-	Now requires MinchinWeb's MetaLibrary
+    Now requires MinchinWeb's MetaLibrary v1
     Fixes bug where WmDOT crashed because the town it was trying to build its HQ in was too big.
+    (Partially) fixes the problem of WmDOT spamming the map with roads.
+It will now only keep the best path between towns.
 Version 5 [2011-04-13]
     Will now start building almost as fast (within ~15 days) regardless of map size.
 It does this by dividing the map into smaller chunks Tweaks to pathfinder
     Updated for SuperLib v7
 Version 4 [2011-04-08]
     Changes to pathfinder allowing in to run in 1/20 the time in some cases Double check the road got built